Chubby-Mama-Bear/llm-evaluation-portfolio/prompt-experiments/math_reasoning_test.md

 # Math Reasoning Prompt Experiment (K–5)

+**Experiment metadata**
+- Date: Example
+- Context: Early-elementary math word problems
+- Goal: Evaluate accuracy and clarity of reasoning for a 2nd-grade audience

 ## Objective
 Evaluate LLM accuracy and reasoning clarity for early-elementary math word problems.

 ## Prompt Tested
 “You have 3 apples.
 You buy 2 more.
 How many apples do you have now?
 Explain your reasoning step-by-step for a 2nd grader.”

 ## Evaluation Criteria